The Night Before And Day Of A Tummy Tuck And Chest Reduction

 So I wanted to dial it back a bit and talk about what it was like preparing for the procedure, the day of it and also getting home so that 24-48 hour span of getting in and out of the hospital.

 Before we go ahead, it is important to remember that specifics will be different for each hospital, clinic, and surgeon.
-When my procedure was done, the hospital still had Covid restrictions in place which meant I had to be there on my own and the procedure would only go ahead if I had a negative PCR test from a swab submitted 72 hours before the day of the procedure.
+The hospital enforced Covid restrictions, so I had to attend my procedure alone.
+Moreover, I needed a negative PCR test from a swab submitted 72 hours prior to the procedure for it to proceed.

 When And Why I Had My Surgery